joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 }
 ```

+You should include all three lines so your styles will work properly.
+Because browsers will simply ignore CSS properties with values they do not understand, new browsers that implement the units will use the last line.

+You may omit the first line if you don't need to support very old browsers like IE 11 (CSS custom properties are supported by 97% of browsers).

 ℹ️ **lvh unit is only included for the sake of completeness.
 It currently behaves exactly like vh unit.
 This may break in a future version of iOS or Android.**

 ## Compatibility